How an Austrian Songwriter Wrote a Kilometer of Music, Launched the Romantic Period, and Preserved the Traditions of Haydn, Mozart, and Beethoven

 The rest of this lecture describes how Schubert used his short time on Earth to become both a musical progressive and a musical conservative.

 Much of Schubert’s music was in the tradition of Haydn, Mozart, and Beethoven.
-In fact, Schubert is the only possible adjunct to this holy trinity of Classicism.
+Schubert is the only possible adjunct to this holy trinity of Classicism.
 He was as prodigious as Mozart, as prolific as Haydn, and as sensitive to art and beauty as Beethoven.
-Some musicologists suggest that he eclipsed all three in the realm of melody.
+Some musicologists suggest he eclipsed all three in the realm of melody.
 Nevertheless, Schubert is usually relegated to fourth place in the Classical music genius contest (Goulding 217).

 Despite his shortcomings with Classical trends, Schubert was a bellwether with Romantic trends.
 He led the way by marrying his music with text.